 The "Jesus Boat" is a 2,000-year-old fishing vessel discovered in 1986 in the Sea of Galilee mud during a drought.
 Dating to the 1st century CE, this 27-foot wooden boat represents the type used by fishermen during Jesus's time.
 It is displayed at the Yigal Allon Museum at Kibbutz Ginosar on the northwestern shore of the Sea of Galilee.

-The Lufan brothers initially spotted the boat’s outline protruding from the dried mud near the ancient site of Magdala, hometown of Mary Magdalene.
-Recognizing the potential significance of their find, they immediately contacted archaeologists.
-The Israel Department of Antiquities launched an urgent excavation, working around the clock to extract the fragile wooden vessel before the lake’s waters returned.
+Brothers Moshe and Yuval Lufan, local fishermen from Kibbutz Ginosar, spotted the boat’s outline protruding from the dried mud near the ancient site of Magdala, the hometown of Mary Magdalene.
+They contacted archaeologists immediately.
+The Israel Department of Antiquities launched an urgent, around-the-clock excavation before the lake waters returned.

 And when he got into the boat, his disciples followed him.
 And behold, there arose a great storm on the sea, so that the boat was being swamped by the waves; but he was asleep.
 And they went and woke him, saying, ‘Save us, Lord; we are perishing.’
 And he said to them, ‘Why are you afraid, O you of little faith?’
 Then he rose and rebuked the winds and the sea, and there was a great calm.
 And the men marveled, saying, ‘What sort of man is this, that even winds and sea obey him?

-The Jesus Boat was discovered in the exact area of Gennesaret, where the Gospels record Jesus and his disciples landing after his miraculous walk on water.
-While no direct evidence links this specific vessel to Jesus or his disciples, the boat provides invaluable insights into the type of craft they would have used daily.
-Radiocarbon dating and pottery analysis confirm the boat’s construction between 100 BCE and 70 CE, making it contemporaneous with Jesus’s lifetime.
+The boat was found in the area ancient sources call Gennesaret, the exact location where the Gospels record Jesus and his disciples landing after his walk on water.
+No direct evidence links this specific vessel to Jesus or his disciples, but radiocarbon dating and pottery analysis confirm its construction between 100 BCE and 70 CE, squarely within Jesus’s lifetime.
+The discovery location near Magdala adds another layer: recent excavations there have uncovered a first-century synagogue and harbor installations that paint a detailed picture of life on the lake during the same era.

 Additional Information